wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 ### .NET

-To receive and handle queries with the Bot Builder SDK for .NET, you can check for the `invoke` action type on the incoming activity and then use the helper method in the NuGet package [Microsoft.Bot.Connector.Teams](https://www.nuget.org/packages/Microsoft.Bot.Connector.Teams) to determine whether it's a compose extension activity.
+To receive and handle queries with the Bot Builder SDK for .NET, you can check for the `invoke` action type on the incoming activity and then use the helper method in the NuGet package [Microsoft.Bot.Connector.Teams](https://www.nuget.org/packages/Microsoft.Bot.Connector.Teams) to determine whether it’s a compose extension activity.

 #### Example code